 Whether it’s that spider building its web in the corner of your bathroom or a snake in your garden, you may have wondered if that creepy-crawly thing was poisonous.

 If you live in Northern New England, the answer is most likely no.

-One of the many great things about living in our region is that there are virtually no native poisonous animals.
+One of the many great things about living in our region is that there are virtually no native animals that can poison humans.
 And the ones that do live here are very uncommon—you’re not likely to run into one.
 The NNEPC gets very few calls about poisonous animals each year.

 |A timber rattlesnake in Shenandoah National Park in Virginia|